The following outlines information that is imported into Address Manager.

 - Any Host (A or AAAA) records that do not have a corresponding network are imported in Address Manager as Generic Host Records without their associated PTR records.

-- Any CNAME, MX, or SRV records that do not have linked (non-Generic) Host records will not be imported.
+- Any CNAME, MX, or SRV records that do not have linked (non-Generic) Host records and External Host records will not be imported.

 The following DHCPv4 objects are supported and imported into Address Manager